Relative Clauses – Free Exercise

 5. I am looking forward to the day my next holidays begin.time (the day) → when

 Complete the relative clauses.
-In some of the sentences, you can leave off the relative pronoun.
+In some cases, you can omit the relative pronoun.

 1. This car belongs to a woman.
 Where is the woman?